namtran6701/company-research-agent/DEPLOYMENT.md

 - Static files mount must come after all API routes are defined
 - The catch-all route must be the very last route to avoid conflicts
 - `/assets` path matches the Vite build output structure
+- Individual routes for favicon and logo ensure proper serving of static assets

 ### Step 2: Create Azure Infrastructure